NatGok/Prevent/README.md

 - **Responsive Navbar:**
   Fixed at the top, collapses on mobile, with custom color and accessible dropdowns.

-- **Hero Section:**
+- **Introduction Section:**
-  Large, responsive hero image with a prominent tagline.
+  Large, responsive hero image with a prominent tagline, the image changes on larger devices.

-- **Information Cards:**
+- **Background Information:**
-  Four key strategy cards (Duty, Training, Collaboration, Tailored Support) displayed in a 2x2 grid on large screens and stacked on mobile.
+  Information on why the strategy is needed, explaining who is likely to be affected and the impact it can have.

 - **Vulnerability Table:**
   Bootstrap table with transparent background highlighting contributing factors and vulnerabilities.

 - **Warning Signs List:**
   Five bullet points with bold headers and explanations for identifying warning signs.

+  - **Prevent Strategy:**
+  Four key strategy cards (Duty, Training, Collaboration, Tailored Support) displayed in a 2x2 grid on large screens and stacked on mobile.

 - **Contact Cards:**
   Key staff contacts displayed in responsive cards with clickable email links.

 - **Speak Up Section:**
-  Encourages reporting concerns, with a clear call-to-action and guidance.
+  Encourages reporting concerns, with a clear call-to-action.

 - **Report Form:**
-  Accessible Bootstrap form with required and optional fields, styled for clarity and contrast.
+  Accessible Bootstrap form with required and optional fields for their personal details, styled for clarity and contrast.

 - **Footer:**
-  Three-column responsive footer with emergency info, social media icons, award logo, and international contact details.
+  Three-column responsive footer with emergency info, social media icons,3 award logos, and international contact details.

 ---